CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-rule.md

-# REST API: edit properties of a rule
+# REST API: PUT rule

 A method to edit the properties of an existing rule.
 It is called using the following URL: